Italy

 Afternoon:

-Check in and settle in.
-At 4:30 p.m. we gather in the meeting room for an Orientation session.
+Check-in and settle in.
+At 4:30 p.m., we gather in the meeting room for an Orientation session.
 The Group Leader will greet everyone and lead introductions.
 We will review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
-We will review COVID-19 protocols and will adhere to local COVID-19 guidelines and requirements throughout the program.
 Breakfasts will be buffets.
 Other included meals will be plated and served from a set menu unless indicated otherwise; water is included, other beverages will be available for purchase.
 Evenings at leisure offer opportunities to make the program more meaningful and memorable through personal independent exploration, attending performances or other events, or simply relaxing and making new friends among fellow participants.
 The Group Leader will always be happy to offer suggestions.
+Transportation will be provided primarily by motorcoach and vans.
 Periods in the schedule designated as "Free time" and "At leisure" offer opportunities to do what you like and make your experience even more meaningful and memorable according to your personal preferences.
 The Group Leader will be happy to offer suggestions.
-Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/conditions.
-In the event of changes, we will alert you as quickly as possible.
-Thank you for your understanding.
+Program activities, schedules, personnel, and indicated distances or times might change due to local circumstances/conditions.
+We will alert you as quickly as possible in the event of changes.
+Thank you for being so understanding.
 Next, we will join our Group Leader in a welcome cocktail (or fruit juice).

 Dinner: